dniel/traefik-forward-auth0/README.md

 # Traefik Forward Auth0
-This is a SpringBoot backend application written i Kotlin and Java8 for authenticating user with Auth0 in Traefik.
+This is a SpringBoot backend application written in Kotlin and Java8 for authenticating user with Auth0 in Traefik.
 Use the forward authentication configuration in Traefik and point it to this backend to protect frontends with Auth0 login.

 The backend application supports multiple Auth0 applications and APIs based on the domainname/subdomainname of the